-ORSANCO collects the data from the various agencies/utilities and assesses them against its water quality criteria.
-This criterion is to protect aquatic life and shall maintain a minimum concentration of 5.0mg/L during the spawning period.
-Outside the spawning period the average concentration of 5.0mg/L should be achieved for each calendar day.
-Table 7 below shows the percent of days that were monitored which exceeded the applicable dissolved oxygen criterion.
-Most stations experienced a fairly low percentage of days when dissolved oxygen was below 5 mg/L and no station had exceedances in excess of ten percent over the entire reporting period.
+ORSANCO collects data from the various agencies/utilities that measure dissolved oxygen and assesses against the water quality criterion.
+This criterion is to protect aquatic life and shall maintain a minimum concentration of 5.0 mg/L during the spawning period.
+Outside the spawning period the average concentration of 5.0 mg/L should be achieved for each calendar day.
+The percent of monitored days that exceeded the applicable dissolved oxygen criterion are shown below (Table 7).
+Most stations experienced a fairly low percentage of days when dissolved oxygen was below 5.0 mg/L and no station had exceedances in excess of ten percent over the entire reporting period.
 Individual results are available at (www.orsanco.org/programs/water-quality-assessment).